Roberto Firmino to miss Liverpool's Carabao Cup final against Chelsea due to groin injury

-Liverpool assistant manager Pep Lijnders has confirmed forward Roberto Firmino will miss Sunday's Carabao Cup final against Chelsea due to injury.
+Liverpool forward Roberto Firmino will miss Sunday's Carabao Cup final against Chelsea due to injury.

 The Brazil international has missed the last two matches with a groin injury and will not have recovered in time for the weekend.